alanpq/dots/README.md

 my dots :)

 # install
-you can completely replace your clearly inferior dots with the install script `apply_dots`
+you can completely replace your clearly inferior dots with the install script `apply_dots`, which will:
+- create symlinks from the dots directory to the home directory
+- check for existing files and ask to overwrite

+**NOTE:** to use the `apply_dots` script, you must clone this repository to `~/.dots` (will be fixed soon)

 # dependencies
 check out dependencies.txt